Kamakshaiah/coronaproject/README.md

 # coronaproject
-Python class to deal with and analyse corona data sets
+Python class to deal with and analyse Coronavirus data sets